Abstract submission deadline: 28th of January, 2020 --> Extended deadline February 5th, 2020

 Theme and Special Sessions

 This year, additional to the main theme

-we have 7 special sessions.
-Full list of theme and special sessions.
+we have 13 special sessions.
+Complete list of theme and special sessions.

 Leading-edge contributions from previous symposia have appeared in so far eight special issues of prestigious journals with an additional one in the pipeline, and nineteen edited book volumes.
 Following the traditions, we are considering publishing either a special issue and/or a book volume consisting of a selection of papers presented at this symposium except for a Proceedings with revised papers.